HemPradeepthummala/js-practice/binarySubStringCounter/usingStrings/binarySubStringCounter.md

-# compare substrings with binaryNumber and return the count occurance.
+# compare substrings with binaryNumber and return the occurrence count of substring.

 |number|binaryNumber| subString | count |
 |----|-------|--------|------|